 Several months after this documentary aired, there were media reports that Russia was planning to invade the Baltic states.
 In February, 2016, a Newsweek headline declared, quoting NATO’s secretary general, “Russia’s air force practiced a nuclear strike against Sweden.”
 These reports were obviously a replay of the old script from the 1980s.
 Such blatant scaremongering never expresses any skepticism about what could possibly motivate Russia to launch a war of aggression against its European neighbors.
 Every Russian leader and military planner knows that there is nothing to gain and everything to lose from such a war.
 The immediate response would be a full counterattack on Russia, probably resulting in nuclear war.
 Russia’s military exercises have the same rationale that is claimed by NATO leaders for NATO’s military exercises and deployments: they are simply for defensive and deterrent purposes.
 All of these plans feature numerous war games and hypothetical situations involving massive attacks on enemy territory.
 Such is the world have we lived in since 1945.

 The US and NATO have increased defense spending and started a massive build-up on Russian borders in recent years.
-The history lesson from the 1980s about “Soviet” subs in Sweden suggests that such plans to increase defense spending require a similar campaign of disinformation and media manipulation.
+The history lesson from the 1980s about “Soviet” subs in Sweden suggests that such plans to increase defense spending require a similar campaign of false flag incidents, disinformation, and manipulation of public opinion through the media.
 The disinformation campaign of the 1980s has been exposed.
 It was blatant and obvious, even though the Swedish military managed to cover its tracks and destroy incriminating documents.
-But the citizenry of the NATO countries seem none the wiser.
+But the citizenry of the NATO countries today seem none the wiser.
 They are being duped all over again.